Blog Post Cover Image

 Step 1 - Create a Next app

-I'll start with a brand new project so you can see all the steps.
-For this I will create a new Next application using create-next-app so we can get up and running quickly.
-Start by running npx create-next-app.
-This is the basic file structure that comes with create-next-app 👇.
+I’ll start with a brand new project so you can see all the steps.
+For this I will create a new Next application using npx create-next-app@latest so we can get up and running quickly.

 Step 2 - Create some files to import